seraphgrid/grungegirl/README.md

-### grungegirl is currently undergoing a beautification process. the file quantity is unnecessary, alongside several other problems with the installation process. and some distros straight up bork, requiring a more generalized function to install. if it does not work for you at this time, that is my fault alone unless it is something that you know is your fault.
+grungegirl is currently undergoing a beautification process. the file quantity is unnecessary, alongside several other problems with the installation process. and some distros straight up bork, requiring a more generalized function to install. if it does not work for you at this time, that is my fault alone unless it is something that you know is your fault.

-It currently works on Ubuntu, Fedora and Void Linux without a hitch.
-I know that from my own tests building it on a from-scratch-as-possible installation of all three.

-The next update of grungegirl will see all of the weirder problems (really just spaghetti code to make things do things) removed.
-A number of developers have joined the project in order to make it something more than just a rough idea.
-So, I'm taking up the mantle and refining the project with heightened attention to detail.
-Bare in mind that I'm not the next Linus Torvalds, just someone trying to bring drug culture to life.
-Mistakes will arise and I'm hoping you will be vocal about them, albeit kindly...

 ![image](https://user-images.githubusercontent.com/90430427/133154198-7da21197-0acb-43ac-8155-4d1edbcf3f02.png)